 Users can not just only search for the required data on a Splunk Cloud setup, but they can a lot of things with the data retrieved – they can visualize the data or even generate reports on top of the search results for an example.
 Some of the other available options for you to leverage upon using the Splunk Search Processing Language (Splunk SPL) are as follows:

-Splunk’s Cloud setup comes with a various number of options as like the pre-configured dashboards, reporting templates, data inputs and saved searches that provide domain specific solutions.
+Splunk’s Cloud setup comes with a various number of options like the pre-configured dashboards, reporting templates, data inputs, and saved searches that provide domain-specific solutions.
 Apart from these, you can also activate and purchase Splunk apps, premium solutions to be deployed in your Cloud environment for an additional cost.

 With the understanding until now, we can take a closer look at the other features that constitute the Splunk Cloud for our own understanding.
 These will not only clear your understanding about the Splunk Cloud setup but also clarifies most of the operational aspects of Splunk works as a software.

 Connectivitiy in Splunk Cloud: